Summer Activities & Centers for Little Learners

 Summer counting stew is a fun counting game.
 You can read all about Counting STEWS & BREWS HERE.
-It’s a simple game but students go crazy for it!
+It’s a simple game, but students go crazy for it!
 Students pick a card, count out the corresponding amounts, place the items in the pot, mix, and eat the stew.

-Summer is full of ramps (roller coasters, water slides, playground slides, carnival rides, mini golf courses) and these long pool noodles can be used to create all kinds of ramps!
+Summer is full of ramps (roller coasters, water slides, playground slides, carnival rides, mini golf courses), and these long pool noodles can be used to create all kinds of ramps!

 Check out this water slide and roller coaster a few of my pre-k kiddos created!
-You will need a heavy small ball for the ramps.
+You will need a heavy, small ball for the ramps.
 We used bouncy balls.

-Make word work FUN and stamp the words in kinetic sand!
-Put a handful of kinetic sand into pencil boxes to keep the sand in one place which is hopefully not the floor.
-Students stamp summer vocabulary words, sight words, or students names in the sand with regular stamps.
+Make word work FUN, and stamp the words in kinetic sand!
+Put a handful of kinetic sand into pencil boxes to keep the sand in one place, which is hopefully not the floor.
+Students stamp summer vocabulary words, sight words, or students’ names in the sand with regular stamps.

-If you want to do some handwriting activities to help kiddos learn how to make letters do it on bubble sensory bags.
+If you want to do some handwriting activities to help kiddos learn how to make letters, do it on bubble sensory bags.
 It’s just hair gel, blue food coloring, and sequins in a baggie taped shut.
 Students pick a bubble letter and make it on the bubble baggie.

 You can also use the bubble sensory bags to practice writing sight words!

-Summer’s all about the pool so play the https://www.teacherspayteachers.com/Product/Summer-Math-and-Literacy-Centers-for-Preschool-Pre-K-and-Kindergarten-1841195Pool Time Syllable Clap and Build to practice counting the syllables in words.
-As students build the syllable towers they can visually see which words are long (tall tower) and which word are short (short tower)
+Summer’s all about the pool, so play the Pool Time Syllable Clap and Build to practice counting the syllables in words.
+As students build the syllable towers, they can visually see which words are long (tall tower) and which words are short (short tower)

-Fill the bookshelf with tons of fun in the sun summer books!
+Fill the bookshelf with tons of fun-in-the-sun summer books!
 Books about boats, the beach, rivers, summer bugs, and vacations.

 Pool party play dough tray is perfect for a summer theme.
 Make a pool, put people counters in it and “floaties” in it (pineapple sticks, summer mini erasers), and add waves (blue gems).
 Mini umbrellas would be fun to add in the tray!

 My kiddos LOVE play dough trays, and I love them because they’re great fine motor work!
-Plus students are practicing sharing, problem-solving, and engineering as they play.
+Plus, students are practicing sharing, problem-solving, and engineering as they play.

-Bubble art is a ton of fun (but super messy so make sure you use trays).
-Put an inch of water paint, and soap into a cup.
+Bubble art is a ton of fun (but super messy, so make sure you use trays).
+Put an inch of water, paint, and soap into a cup.
 Test the solution to make sure you have enough paint.
-If you don’t have enough paint the bubbles won’t show up well on the paper.
+If you don’t have enough paint, the bubbles won’t show up well on the paper.

 Students each get a straw and blow bubbles in the cup.
 After the bubbles have towered over the cup, pat the paper in the bubbles.
-My biggest trick is to either move the trays or move the kids, don’t try to move the cups.
+My biggest trick is to either move the trays or move the kids; don’t try to move the cups.
 Learned that one the hard way.

-Love it?
+Love these summer activities?
 Pin this image!